This House In Cushing, Texas Is Channeling Charleston, SC - NewsBreak

 KLTV

-ANGELINA COUNTY, Texas (KTRE) - The driver of a Jeep was taken to the hospital after a log from a truck crashed through their windshield in Angelina County.
-According to DPS, they investigated a crash involving a commercial motor vehicle on U.S. Highway 69, at the intersection Farm-to-Market Road 326 Wednesday.
+The driver of a Jeep was taken to the hospital after a log from a truck crashed through their windshield in Angelina County.
+High-speed chase from Garland ends on I-20 in Van Zandt County.
+Updated: 2 hours ago.
+A high-speed chase which began in Garland ended with three arrests after...

 Police: One killed after ‘intentionally’ crashing, running on to East Texas highway